-The Developmental Evaluation Clinic offers a year-long, APPIC-approved postdoctoral fellowship focused on diagnostic assessment of infants, toddlers and preschool-age children with neurodevelopmental, behavioral and early mental health concerns.
+The Developmental Evaluation Clinic offers a year-long, APPIC-member postdoctoral fellowship focused on diagnostic assessment of infants, toddlers, and preschool-age children with neurodevelopmental, behavioral and early mental health concerns.

 These supporting documents along with any questions can be emailed to the Training Director: